Amadran/Function-Plotter/README.md

 and for a while now I have thought about coding my own version of something like Desmos or Mathematica in terms of their plotting capabilities.

+## User Stories
+- As a user, I want to be able to add a math function to a list
+- As a user, I want to be able to plot the list of functions
+- As a user, I want to be able to get the value f(x) of the function at a certain point x
+- As a user, I want to be able to calculate the derivatives and integrals of the functions